egel/dotfiles/configuration/README.md

 ### SSH

+> [!TIP]
-SSH is generally very private space.
-To keep it clean use protected directory to load your personal ssh configurations for each of servers/clients:
+> SSH is generally very private space.
+To keep it clean use protected directory to load your ssh configurations for each personal, or clients/servers, like in the example below:
+>

-- ~/.ssh/config.d/personal
+> - ~/.ssh/config.d/personal
-- ~/.ssh/config.d/client1
+> - ~/.ssh/config.d/client1
-- ~/.ssh/config.d/client2
+> - ~/.ssh/config.d/client2

 It's good to add below settings to your `~/.ssh/config`